MysteryPancake/Houdini-OpenCL/README.md

 You can see how much more verbose it's become compared to the OpenCL version.
 What can we do to fix this?

-### @-binding version
+### @-bindings version

-SideFX added @-bindings to automate most of the tedious process we had to follow above.
+@-bindings are an optional feature added by SideFX to save you from writing tedious boilerplate OpenCL code.

+I don't recommend using @-bindings until you learn plain OpenCL, because they add another layer of confusion.

+They automatically do these things for you:

+- Automatically add bindings to attributes/data (not shown in the "Bindings" tab)
-@-bindings add shortcuts for common read/write operations like `vload3()` and `vstore3()`.
+- Automatically add shortcuts for common read/write operations like `vload3()` and `vstore3()`

-@-bindings also automate the kernel arguments, and automate away the Bindings tab.
+- Automatically add kernel arguments to pass in the attribute/data
+- Automatically add `#define` directives to let you access the attribute/data with `@` syntax

+They generate the exact same OpenCL code under the hood, but let you use a VEX-like syntax instead.

-Bindings now use a different syntax.
-Each begins with `#bind`, followed by the class, name and data type.
+Each @-binding begins with `#bind`, followed by the attribute's class, name and data type.

 ```cpp
 #bind point &P fpreal3